InfoSecInnovations/concierge/README.md

 * Tasks: you can change what the AI can do for you via dropdowns

 ## Dependencies ##

-Concierge requires the following to be available:
+These versions are currently being used to develop Concierge, lower versions may work but are untested.
+See [Known Issues](#known-issues) for an older Docker Compose command which might work for you if you're unable to upgrade.

-1. `python` (note: for all commands in documentation we will call the executable `python`.
-On your system you may need to use `python3`)
+- **Python >= 3.12** (note: for all commands in documentation we will call the executable `python`.
+On your system you may need to use `python3`, you can use the `python-is-python3` package to configure the `python` command on Linux).
+Check with `python --version`.
-2. Docker (currently the vector database and natural language response engine are running in docker containers)
+- **Docker >= 25.0.3** (currently the vector database and natural language response engine are running in docker containers).
+Check with `docker --version`.
-3. Docker compose (while frequently installed with docker, sometimes it's not.
-Docker compose files are how the docker containers are setup)
+- **Docker Compose >= 2.24.6** (while frequently installed with docker, sometimes it's not.
+Docker compose files are how the docker containers are setup).
+Check with `docker compose version`.

 Optional:
 If you want to use GPU acceleration (Concierge does NOT require this, but it will make responses dramatically faster), you must have the